BonsaiDen/JavaScript-Garden/doc/arrays.md

     foo.length = 6;
     foo; // [1, 2, 3]

-Assigning a smaller length does truncate the array, but increasing the length has effect on the array.
+Assigning a smaller length does truncate the array, but increasing the length has no effect on the array.

 ### Best practices

-Always use the `for` construct and cache the length to achieve the best performance, don't make any assumptions about the JavaScript engine optimizing **anything**.
+Always use the `for` construct and cache the length to achieve the best performance, and don't make any assumptions about the JavaScript engine optimizing **anything**.